bgreni/403FinalProj/README.md

 ```

 ## Issues to Note
 Very large inputs (~90 bits) seem to have a chance of causing a `segfault`, and I was never able to understand why, as running the program through valgrind is orders of magnitude slower, and it may take far longer to find the segfault than I am at liberty to wait.
+Although my only guess is the size of the matrix grows too large to be allocated in memory, as unfortunately since my implementation is quite naive, it is also not very memory efficient.
 It is also possible that the random tests section of the unit tests may take far longer than the average of 4 seconds if a problematic number is generated, of which I also don't know the cause.
 Otherwise, the program should work as intended.

 The case where the primality test returns 1 because N is only probably prime hasn't actually been tested because I couldn't find a number that caused that to happen.